On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Free higher-spin bosonic gauge theory

-Note that the second term in the right hand side of \bref{BRST c*} is required for the nilpotency $\delta_B^2 c^*=0$.
+Note that the second term on the right-hand side of \bref{BRST c*} is required for the nilpotency $\delta_B^2 c^*=0$.
 It is straightforward to see that this term leaves the action \bref{eqn:S^0} unchanged.